MoOfficial0000/BossPackageBD/README.md

 ## Commands

 > [!NOTE]
 > Some commands can only be used by admins.
-The commands that admins can only access control the boss's actions.
+The commands that admins can only access are used to control the boss's actions.

 ### Admin Commands

 * `/boss start` - Summons a boss.
 You are required to choose a ball.
-You can also choose the amount of health the boss will have (defaulted at 40,000)
+You can also select the amount of health the boss will have (defaulted at 40,000)
 * `/boss attack` - Starts a round, letting the boss attack.
 You can specify the amount of damage the boss deals.
 If it is not specified, it will range from zero to 2000.
 * `/boss defend` - Starts a round, letting the boss defend.
 * `/boss end_round` - Ends the current round and displays users' performance on the round.